 The energy generated by anaerobic digestion or gasification of tannery wastes can be put to beneficial use, in both drying the wastes and as an energy source for the tannery’s own requirements, CHP or electricity export from the site.
 A large amount of the energy recovered is surplus to the energy conversion process requirements and can be reused by the tannery directly.
 Infact, implementation of waste-to-energy systems have the potential to make the industry self-sufficient in terms of thermal energy requirements.
 Waste-to-energy plant in a tannery promotes the production of electricity from decentralized renewable energy sources, apart from resolving serious environmental issues posed by leather industry wastes.

 Published by Salman Zafar

-Salman Zafar is the CEO of BioEnergy Consult, and an international consultant, advisor and trainer with expertise in waste management, biomass energy, waste-to-energy, environment protection and resource conservation.
-His geographical areas of focus include Asia, Africa and the Middle East.
-Salman has successfully accomplished a wide range of projects in the areas of biogas technology, biomass energy, waste-to-energy, recycling and waste management.
-Salman has participated in numerous national and international conferences all over the world.
-He is a prolific environmental journalist, and has authored more than 300 articles in reputed journals, magazines and websites.
-In addition, he is proactively engaged in creating mass awareness on renewable energy, waste management and environmental sustainability through his blogs and portals.
-Salman can be reached at firstname.lastname@example.org or email@example.com.
-View all posts by Salman Zafar
+Salman Zafar is the Founder of Blogging Hub, and an internationally-acclaimed blogger, journalist, consultant, advisor and ecopreneur.
+His areas of expertise includes waste management, renewable energy, waste-to-energy, environment protection, resource conservation and sustainable development.
+Salman is a prolific environmental writer, and has authored more than 500 articles in reputed journals, magazines and websites.
+He is proactively engaged in creating mass awareness on renewable energy, waste management, sustainability and conservation all over the world.
+Salman can be reached on firstname.lastname@example.org View all posts by Salman Zafar